 a bison appears against a snowy backdrop in yellowstone national park

 Bison symbolize so much about the wild spaces of North America.
-Not only are they literally on the US National Park logo, they are wildly charismatic and photogenic.
-There is also a unique and compelling conservation story surrounding them, which you may learn more about when on a specialized Yellowstone Winter Photo Adventure.
+Not only are they literally on the U.S. National Park Service logo, but they are also wildly charismatic and photogenic.
+There’s also a unique and compelling conservation story surrounding them, which you may learn more about when on a specialized Yellowstone Winter Photo Adventure.

-But for now I want to concentrate on this style of photo, as it works very well for bison and also other wildlife found in snowy landscapes.
-Read on for a step by step guide on this technique which combines core tenets of wildlife portraiture with unique exposure methods.
+But for now I want to concentrate on this style of photo, as it works very well for bison and other wildlife in snowy landscapes.
+Read on for a step-by-step guide to this technique, which combines core tenets of wildlife portraiture with unique exposure methods.

 Finding the Right Bison to Photograph